Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 ### Your company uses cloud-hosted Jenkins for builds.
 You need to ensure that Jenkins can retrieve source code from Azure Repos.
 Which three actions should you perform?

 - [x] Add the Team Foundation Server (TFS) plug-in to Jenkins.
-- [x] Create a personal access token m your Azure DevOps account.
+- [x] Create a Personal Access Token m your Azure DevOps account.
 - [ ] Create a webhook in Jenkins.
 - [ ] Add a domain to your Jenkins account.
 - [x] Create a service hook m Azure DevOps.